RedTTGMoss/rust_sdk_tester/README.md

-# Moss rust extension template
+# Moss rust SDK tester
-This repo contains a template for creating Moss extensions
+This repo contains a tester for all interactions with the Moss rust SDK

-You can clone/fork this repo directly into `content/extensions` in Moss user data and enable the extension to get started

 ## Installation from GitHub
 1. Download the latest release